Category: Trip-planning

 • Baja Fishing Regulations: Mexican Fishing Laws Explained

 Fishing in Mexico is governed by CONAPESCA — the National Commission of Aquaculture and Fisheries — and enforced by the Mexican Navy (SEMAR) and environmental authorities.
-Understanding the regulations before you go keeps your trip legal, protects the fishery for future visits, and avoids fines or gear confiscation that can ruin an otherwise excellent trip.
+Understanding the regulations before you go keeps your trip legal, protects the fishery, and avoids fines or gear confiscation that can sink an otherwise great trip.

-This guide covers the most important regulations for recreational anglers fishing Baja California, including the Coronado Islands, Ensenada, San Quintin, Loreto, La Paz, the East Cape, and Cabo San Lucas.
+This guide covers the most important regulations for recreational anglers fishing Baja California — Coronado Islands, Ensenada, San Quintin, Loreto, La Paz, the East Cape, and Cabo.

 Mexican Fishing License: The First Requirement

-Every angler fishing in Mexican waters requires a valid Mexican fishing license — including those aboard charter boats.
-This applies to anyone actively fishing, not just the boat captain.
-There are no exceptions for age, nationality, or the type of fishing.
+Every angler fishing in Mexican waters needs a valid Mexican fishing license.
+That includes everyone aboard a charter — not just the captain.
+No exceptions for age, nationality, or the type of fishing.

 Licenses are issued by CONAPESCA and can be purchased online before your trip.
-Costs (approximate 2026 rates in USD):
+Approximate 2026 rates in USD:

 • 1 day: ~$16